nikreddyy/personal-website/README.md

 Personal website developed using NextJS & Tailwind CSS.
-First coding project - hope you enjoy.
-Took inspiration from many people in the design of my personal website, such as Shobhit Agarwal, Michael Yu, Brian Zhou, and Aditya Gupta.
+First coding project, so hope you enjoy!
+Took inspiration from many people in the website design - shout out to Shobhit Agarwal, Michael Yu, Brian Zhou, and Amogh Charturvedi.